 “Honor the Lord with your wealth, with the first fruits of all your crops.”
 Proverbs 3:9

 Please make checks payable to St Paul's Episcopal Church.
-Checks or Cash may be dropped in the offering plate or in person at the church office.
-They may also be mailed to our church directly:
+Checks or cash may be dropped off at the office lockbox which which is next to the parish hall doors and is checked daily.
+Checks may also be mailed to our church directly at:

 St. Paul's Episcopal Church

 401 Duval St., Key West, FL 33040

 Dear St. Paul's Community,

 This is an unprecedented time for us in our nation, in Key West and at St. Paul's.
 As businesses are closed, beaches are shut down and even as our services are cancelled, we are still the Church, still the body of Christ.
 St. Paul's role in our lives and in our community is more important that ever.
 We are going to continue to pray together, be a church, and be one in spirit, but now through digital means.
 We are going to need to reach out and care for each other, and for our neighbors.
 As the needs become clearer, we will act.
 We need to be ready.
 To be ready, we also must continue the practice of stewardship.
 Without Sunday services, we can no longer pass the plate.
 If you have typically made your contribution in the plate, will you consider continuing making your gifts to St. Paul's electronically or by mail.

 Necessary procedures to protect the public health are already taking a toll on finances at St. Paul’s.
 While we hope that pledge and regular attendee contributions will eventually equal what is being missed, “plate” collections (the money given by one time visitors) at regular services, and donations collected in the box during the week are probably lost for good.